 Learn about the native plants of the Chihuahuan desert by taking a walking tour of the native plant garden in front of the visitor center.
-At the visitor center information desk, ask for a copy of native plant garden guide book and check out the audio tour to enhance your walk through the garden.
+At the visitor center information desk, ask for a copy of native plant garden guide book to enhance your walk through the garden.

 A Land in Motion captures the brilliant beauty of this ever-shifting landscape and takes you on a journey through the processes that produced this natural marvel.
 Experience the awe and wonder of the world's largest gypsum dunefield as the film reveals stories of the plants, animals, and people who have carved out a niche in this enchanted land hidden away in southern New Mexico.
 In May 2012, A Land in Motion won the prestigious Best of Government Agencies Merit Award for Cinematography.

 A Land in Motion is 17-minutes long and plays on the hour and half hour in the theater, which is located inside the visitor center.
 The film is available in English and Spanish.